Applied-Machine-Learning-2021/final-project-team-gallant/README.md

 Our models accomplish the following tasks:
 1. Classification task where actions are classified as either normative or non-normative.
 2. Sequence generation task where sequences describing the intentions behind actions taken are produced.
+3. Deep Pyramid CNN were used an an efficient way to represent long-range associations in text for normative and non-normative classification.

 ## Usage instructions
 <!--